POSTED BY January 26, 2019 COMMENTS (36)ON

 The survival period is the length of time, for which the insured must survive after being diagnosed with the illness, in order to get a claim.
 The insurance cover will be paid only after the survival period has passed.
-So, if a person’s death happens immediately after a heart attack, even if he has a critical illness insurance, his or her family may not receive any payout from the insurer.
+So, if a person’s death happens immediately after a heart attack, even if he has critical illness insurance, his or her family may not receive any payout from the insurer.

 The length of survival period varies among different insurers, it can be 14 days or 30 days, etc. So, for buying a critical illness policy make sure that the policy has the least survival period.

-The logic behind survival period clause is that, critical illness insurance benefits are meant to be used by the insured as a living benefit to recover from illness, not a Death benefit.
+The logic behind the survival period clause is that, critical illness insurance benefits are meant to be used by the insured as a living benefit to recover from illness, not a Death benefit.
 So, from this it is very clear that you should have a term insurance(life insurance) to provide the cover to your family, even if already having a critical illness cover.

 #5 – Diseases covered

-On selecting the best critical illness policy do not look for the maximum number of illnesses, it will be very illogical and will also lead you to pay higher premium.
-Instead, go for standard set of illnesses ( i.e. 28-32 illnesses covering major 4 critical illnesses) that might happen due to your life style habits and hereditary.
+On selecting the best critical illness policy do not look for the maximum number of illnesses, it will be very illogical and will also lead you to pay a higher premium.
+Instead, go for a standard set of illnesses ( i.e. 28-32 illnesses covering major 4 critical illnesses) that might happen due to your life style habits and hereditary.

 #6 – Entry Age